estiens/ghost_in_the_weights/role_based_rlhf/role_based_rlhf_post.md

 *   **Lack of Evidence:** There is zero randomized controlled trial (RCT) evidence showing these banners actually reduce suicide.
 *   **Peer Forum Consensus:** Major peer survivor forums explicitly advise against mentioning 988 due to the trauma of forced rescues.

 This data wasn't just missing; it was actively suppressed.
-They cited the [2024 Johns Hopkins study](https://ajph.aphapublications.org/doi/full/10.2105/AJPH.2023.307560) published in the *American Journal of Public Health* showing that police “wellness checks”—the very intervention triggered when a 988 call is escalated to an “active rescue”—are **74% more likely to result in a fatal injury than police responses to an active shooter incident**.
-They pulled up [SAMHSA’s own data](https://www.samhsa.gov/find-help/988) showing that around 5% of 988 calls are routed to police, with wildly disproportionate rates for Black and transgender callers.
+They cited the [2024 Johns Hopkins study](https://ajph.aphapublications.org/doi/full/10.2105/AJPH.2023.307560) published in the *American Journal of Public Health* showing that wellness checks are among the deadliest categories of police encounter—65% fatal compared to 55% overall—with stark racial disparities documented in police shootings generally.
+They pulled up [SAMHSA's own data](https://www.samhsa.gov/find-help/988) showing that around 5% of 988 calls involve some form of emergency dispatch—while refusing to disclose demographic breakdowns of who gets dispatched on.

 Let’s be perfectly clear: the models didn’t learn new information between the two queries.
 The Johns Hopkins study, the SAMHSA data, the principles of Bayesian reasoning—all of it was already there, compressed into their weights.
 The only thing that changed was me.
 By performing the role of an authority figure, I had uttered the magic words that gave the models permission to tell me the truth.